Moca, Puerto Rico

 Moca ([ˈmoka]) is a town and municipality of Puerto Rico, located in the north-western region of the island, north of Añasco; southeast of Aguadilla; east of Aguada; and west of Isabela and San Sebastián.
 Moca is spread over 12 barrios and Moca Pueblo (the downtown area and the administrative center).
 It is part of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.

 The name comes from the Moca tree (Andira inermis) which are very common in this region.

 The Moca tree was officially adopted as the representative tree of the town on February 19, 1972.
 Moca is famous for its Mundillo lace.
 Mundillo is a Puerto Rican-style of handmade bobbin lace.
 Mundillo almost synonymous with the small town of Moca.

 History

 Moca, known as La Capital del Mundillo (The Mundillo Capital), is famous for its lace or Mundillo.
 It was founded by Don José de Quiñones on June 22, 1772.
 Diverse versions exist on the date of its foundation.
 Manuel de Ubeda and Delgado, in his "Isla de Puerto Rico.
 "Estudio histórico, geográfico y estadístico", published in San Juan in 1878, says Moca was founded in 1774.
 On the other hand, Cayetano Coll y Toste, in the "Boletín histórico de Puerto Rico", maintains it was founded on June 22, 1772.

+In 1841, construction of the main parish, “Parroquia Nuestra Señora de la Monserrate” began.

+Slavery was legal in Puerto Rico until 22 March 1873—and thus, Moca by extension is known to have had slave populations within its boundaries.
+The populations are recorded as such: